rpevey/evolio/README.md

 # evolio
 A home for my personal blog and any project updates that I'd like to make public.
+This site was created through github pages with the excellent MinimalMistakes theme through jekyll.